goostengine/goost-docs/usage/configuring.rst

 this extension) which are compiled alongside this extension by default if you build the engine from within Goost root with the ``scons`` command.

-If you compile the Goost extension externally, those modules can be compiled by appending to the list of paths specified by ``custom_modules`` option:
+If you compile Goost externally and don't want to compile modules provided by Goost, use ``custom_modules_recursive=no``:

 .. code-block:: shell

-    scons custom_modules="/path/to/dir/containing/goost,/path/to/goost/modules"
+    scons custom_modules="/path/to/dir/containing/goost" custom_modules_recursive=no

 It's possible to compile the modules independently of whether Goost is enabled: